-Palacio de Comunicaciones, City Hall, Madrid, Spain.
+Palacio de Comunicaciones, City Hall, Madrid travel.
 Photo by Carlos Delgado.

 Best: April-June, September-November.
 Very best?
 June and September.